 The new Fujinon MK 50-135mm lens has a constant aperture of T2.9 along the whole zoom range.
 It covers Super35 sensors and provides minimal focus breathing and parafocal behaviour.
 It’s a lens that rewards those who use it along with the Fujinon MK 18-55mm.

 Customer ratings and reviews

-The new Fujinon MK 50-135mm T2.9 is a light and compact cine zoom with three independent rings to control aperture, focal length and focus.
+The new Fujinon MK 50-135mm T2.9 zoom lens is a light and compact cine zoom with three independent rings to control aperture, focal length and focus.
 With a T2.9 constant aperture it delivers a nice bokeh (background defocusing produced by a shallow depth of field) thanks to its 9 aperture blades.

 The flange distance can be adjusted with a propertary mechanism that allows for back and front focus tuning.
-In adition it offers a macro switch that provides better magnification and close distance focus –it does not deliver the results that a specifically macro design lense would give but it is surprisingly good.
+In adition it offers a macro switch that provides better magnification and close distance focus –it does not deliver the results that a specifically macro design lens would give but it is surprisingly good.

 The focus ring has a rotation angle of 200º and includes standard 0.8 gear, which is also present in the iris and zoom rings –this allows for a seamless usage of follow focus.
-The fact that its dimensions are the same to those of the MK 18-55mm T2.9 make this combo a great option for ENG or documentary productions.
+The fact that its dimensions are the same to those of the MK 18-55mm T2.9 zoom make this combo a great option for ENG or documentary productions.